PlakarKorp/docs.plakar.io/content/quickstart/probabilities.md

 * **Accidental deletion:** A system administrator can accidentally remove the data.
 * **Intentional deletion:** A malicious actor can delete the data to cause harm.
-* **Internal threads:** While rare, internal threats can also lead to data loss.
+* **Internal threats:** While rare, internal threats can also lead to data loss.

 A good backup strategy should account for these risks.

 ## How many copies should I have?

-Literature and empirical studies suggest that the annual probability of data loss at a single site—especially when considering factors like hardware failures, human error, and environmental risks—is typically in the low single-digit percentages.
+> Literature and empirical studies suggest that the annual probability of data loss at a single site—especially when considering factors like hardware failures, human error, and environmental risks—is typically in the low single-digit percentages.
+>

-For example, a seminal study by Pinheiro, Weber, and Barroso (2007) titled ["Failure Trends in a Large Disk Drive Population"](https://static.googleusercontent.com/media/research.google.com/en//archive/disk_failures.pdf) found that hard drive failure rates generally fall in the range of 2% to 4% per year.
+> For example, a seminal study by Pinheiro, Weber, and Barroso (2007) titled ["Failure Trends in a Large Disk Drive Population"](https://static.googleusercontent.com/media/research.google.com/en//archive/disk_failures.pdf) found that hard drive failure rates generally fall in the range of 2% to 4% per year.
+>

-In practice, when additional risks beyond basic hardware failure (such as accidental deletion or other operational issues) are factored in, many practitioners adopt a conservative estimate of around 5% per year for a single site.
+> In practice, when additional risks beyond basic hardware failure (such as accidental deletion or other operational issues) are factored in, many practitioners adopt a conservative estimate of around 5% per year for a single site.
+>

 Assuming that the annual probability of data loss at a single site is \( p = 0.05 \) (5%).